Toblerity/Fiona/docs/manual.rst

 Record Properties
 -----------------

 A record has a ``properties`` key.
-Its corresponding value is a mapping: an ordered dict to be precise.
+Its corresponding value is a mapping: a dict built-in to be precise.
 The keys of the properties mapping are the same as the keys of the properties mapping in the schema of the collection the record comes from (see above).